eyl91/python_podcast_to_youtube/README.md

   -ot, --overlay_text_episode_info
-                        Text with episode information (Show Title, Episode Title, Publication Date) to be overlayed on the image -p, --youtube_private
+                        Text with episode information (Show Title, Episode Title, Publication Date) to be overlayed on the image -lf, --local_file     Videos won't be uploaded to YouTube.
+It will be saved locally.
+  -p, --youtube_private
                         Add if the podcast epsiodes uploaded to YouTube should be set to private